appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 It is recommended to retrieve the data in a structured format directly from the query, as it simplifies the configuration when displaying the options in the Treeselect widget.

-##### Example 2

-If the data retrieved from the query is not in the desired format, you can use JavaScript to transform it before passing it to the Treeselect widget.

 ---
-**Example**: lets take the same product example, where you have a list of products with their name and type.
+**Example 2**: if the data retrieved from the query is not in the desired format, you can use JavaScript to transform it before passing it to the Treeselect widget.
+In the same product example where you have a list of products with their name and type:

-1. You can use a simple SELECT query to fetch the data from the product database.
+1. You can use a SELECT query to fetch the data from the database.

 ```sql
 SELECT type, name FROM product LIMIT 10;
 ```
-2. Next, lets use JavaScript to **transform the data** by adding it to the **Options** property.
+2. Use JavaScript to transform the data in the **Options** property.

 ```js
 {{ getdata.data.reduce((acc, cur) => {